-Occupations in Protective Service vary greatly and are mainly focused on safety and security - from protecting the public against various types of dangers to fire fighting to emergency response to enforcing safety rules and regulations to crime investigations to private detective work, and much more.
-Individuals will find a variety of Protective Service jobs in both public and private sectors.
+Protective service occupations focus on providing communities and individuals with adequate safety and security.
+These occupations typically provide services such as protecting the public against danger, fighting fires, emergency response, enforcing safety rules and regulations, crime investigations, private detective work, and much more.
+Individuals will find a variety of protective service jobs in both public and private sectors.
 Examples of the many types of professions include, but are not limited to:

-For the most part, individuals entering a career in Protective Service must:
+For the most part, individuals entering a career in this field must complete the following steps:

-Special training programs, again depending on the type of occupation, are available and can take anywhere from a few months up to five years to complete.
+Special training programs are available and can take anywhere from a few months up to five years to complete.
 Some fire departments, police departments, and academies offer apprenticeship and special training programs.

 While on-the-job training is available for a variety of occupations (e.g., Probation Officer, Police and Detective Supervisors), they also generally require a minimum of three or four years' work-related experience as a prerequisite and can take anywhere from a few to several months to complete.
 Note that requirements for specific occupations vary by state.